 CHOCOLATE EXTRACT (optional) – If you have some handy, it enhances the chocolate flavor.

 ESPRESSO POWDER (optional) – If you have some in your kitchen, it is another chocolate intensifier.
 By the way, you can’t taste the espresso powder in the brownies, since all it does is augment the chocolate flavor.

-WALNUTS (optional but highly recommended) – add crunch and texture to these smooth, chocolate-veggie brownies.
-Add them to the batter and top them with walnuts too.
+WALNUTS (optional but highly recommended) – add crunch and texture to these velvety chocolate-veggie brownies.
+Mix them into the batter and also use them as a brownie topper.

 HEALTHY CHOCOLATE FROSTING